loverhacking/cs162/hw/hw-list/Readme.md

 1. Briefly compare the performance of lwords and pwords when run on the Gutenberg dataset.
 How might you explain the performance differences?

-ANS: pwords (parallel version) typically performs better than lwords (sequential version) on the Gutenberg dataset (the parallel version completes the work ~4x faster than sequential version.), with the degree of improvement depending on:
+ANS: pwords (parallel version) typically performs better than lwords (sequential version) on the Gutenberg dataset (the parallel version completes the work ~4x faster than sequential version), with the degree of improvement depending on:

 * **Number of CPU cores**: More cores allow better parallelization